developer-zebra/developer-zebra-site/src/emdk-for-android/6-3/tutorial/tutSimulScanAPI/index.md

 **Solution:**

 [SimulScan API](/emdk-for-android/6-3/api/simulscan) could come really handy here as it captures upto 10 barcodes in less than one second.
 So we will now create a tutorial that would use above form image to create a template and use this template to capture marked fields from that document populating on UI using [SimulScan APIs](/emdk-for-android/6-3/api/simulscan).
 This will let you know how to create your own template for capturing different fields from any particular document.

-###Prerequisites

-* SimulScan is currently supported on TC55 Rev B KitKat and TC75.
+### Prerequisites

+* A Zebra device that supports SimulScan: ([support details](../../../../simulscan))
+ * TC55 KK
+ * TC70 KK or L
+ * TC75 KK or L
+ * TC8000 L
+* EMDK v3.1.x and higher

 > Note: As SimulScan is built into the OS image in the above devices, download the latest OS from [SupportCentral](http://support.zebra.com).

 ## Creating a Template